Taym1/simplepyide/README.md

 16 - changeble font size.

 Note: the project is still in the first stages, so it has some bugs here and there.

+All icons used in this project are exclusively sourced from https://icons8.com, with the exception of the application icon.